 With a commercial loan workout, the borrower has an opportunity to restructure the terms of its debt with willing lenders.
-Not all lenders will participate in a loan workout.
+Not all lenders will participate in a commercial loan workout.
 Some will opt to foreclose on a defaulted loan, or sue the borrower related to its personal guarantee on the loan.
-A solid commercial mortgage broker can help borrower to navigate the capital markets and determine the likelihood and willingness of the lender to enter into workout discussions, as well as to perform the discussions and negotiations with the lender.
+A solid commercial mortgage broker can help borrower to navigate the capital markets and determine the likelihood and willingness of the lender to enter into commercial loan workout discussions, as well as to perform the discussions and negotiations with the lender.

 Today’s real estate capital markets pose significant challenges related to a borrower’s desire to work out its problem loans with a lender.
 For example, it remains unclear as of June 2010 whether a bank subject to a loss sharing agreement with the FDIC will allow a borrower to make a discounted payoff of its loan when the borrower has a guarantee in place.
 Financial Compound is currently involved in a couple of transactions like this, where we have provided discounted payoff offers to a couple of banks on behalf of the existing borrowers.
 In both cases our payoff offer is far above the appraised value of the property.
 We figured the banks would want to transact, and one of the banks indicated such.
 However, both banks in their discussions with FDIC came back indicating that they were unable to accept our commercial loan workout offer given the borrower’s persoanl guarantees on the loans.